oktadev/okta-dac-docs/docs/guide/architecture.md

 ![alt text](./images/multitenant.png)

 #### SUPERUSERS Group
-We mentioned "Super Admins" before so lets go over how we modeled this in Okta.
+We mentioned "Super Admins" before so let's go over how we modeled this in Okta.
 As previously described [here](/guide/#super-admin), the "Super Admin" __role__ allows access to the **okta-dac Super Admin UI**.
 As shown in the diagram above, this is simply a __SUPERUSERS__ group.
 The way okta-dac is implemented, if a user belongs to this group, they will see the Super Admin UI when logging into otkta-dac.
 On the other hand, if they are not in this group, they will see the Tenant Admin UI.

 How does okta-dac know which UI to present?
 We [configure Okta](/setup/org-setup.html#_6-add-custom-claims) to include the list of groups memberships in users' JWTs.
 Then, business logic implemented by the okta-dac app inpspects the JWT information to determine if the user is a super admin or not.

 #### APPUSERS_ Groups
-Another concept of okta-dac is that each tenant has access to a number products that the SaaS provider provides, but not always to all products (For example, Tenant_A only purchased Product_A, whereas Tenant_B purchased Product_A, Product_B and Product_C).
+Another concept of okta-dac is that each tenant has access to a number of products that the SaaS provider provides, but not always to all products (For example, Tenant_A only purchased Product_A, whereas Tenant_B purchased Product_A, Product_B and Product_C).
 So we model this by setting up the `APPUSERS` group.
 For every app/product that a tenant is entitled to, a group `APPUSERS_${tenant}_${appId}` is created.
 These groups are assigned to the respective app.

 So how does okta-dac implement assigning a user to an app/product?
 Simple: When we assign a user to an app we are simply just adding the user to the group.